Greece Moments Greece Moments

 Sporades flair on the Pelion Peninsula

-The pretty group of houses on the headland is privately owned and is always part of the wonderful photo motif.
-Our further journey takes us through quite lonely territory.
-Again and again we pass beautiful bays where you can take a break undisturbed.
+The pretty cluster of houses on the headland is privately owned and always adds to the wonderful photo opportunity.
+The road continues through quite remote territory, with beautiful bays appearing again and again where you can stop undisturbed.

 Tzasteni Pilion Halbinsel Straende